-This risk is minimised through the Annual Investment Strategy, which requires that deposits are not made with financial institutions unless they meet identified minimum credit criteria, in accordance with the Fitch, Standard & Poor's and Moody's Ratings Services.
+The Annual Investment Strategy requires that deposits are not made with financial institutions unless they meet identified minimum credit criteria, in accordance with the Fitch, Standard & Poor's and Moody's Ratings Services.
 The Annual Investment Strategy also considers maximum amounts and time limits with a financial institution located within each category.
+There is particular regard to determining whether the credit risk of financial instruments has increased significantly since initial recognition.

-For the Authority, the credit criteria in respect of financial assets held by the Authority are detailed below:
+The main credit criteria in respect of financial assets held by the Authority are summarised below:

-- Credit ratings of Short Term of F1, Long Term A-, Support AA- (Fitch or equivalent rating), with the lowest available rating being applied to the criteria - UK institutions provided with support from the UK Government - Building Societies with assets in excess of £1 billion
+- Credit ratings of Short Term of F1, Long Term A-, (Fitch or equivalent rating), with the lowest available rating being applied to the criteria.
+Except for the UK, a minimum sovereign credit rating of AA- will be used - UK institutions provided with support from the UK Government - Building Societies with assets in excess of £1 billion